This document consists in the internal regulations (the “Internal Regulations”, each a “Regulation”) of

 5.2.1 The votes of the Directors from the same country cannot count for more than twenty-five

 5.2.2 Decisions within the Governing Body are taken by a majority of votes of present Directors.
 In

 the event of equality of vote, the President has the casting vote.

 6. Payments, expenses and procedures

-ELPA will reimburse travelling expenses upon presentation of the original receipts on the basis of the lowest available price for public transport or on the basis of a fixed amount per kilometre determined by the Steering Committee
+6.3 ELPA will reimburse travelling expenses upon presentation of the original receipts based on the

 7. Rules and sanctions

-- a verbal warning from the President or his/her representative
+a) a verbal warning from the President or his/her representative;

-- a summons by the Steering Committee to discuss the alleged behaviour
+c) a summons by the Governing Body to discuss the alleged behaviour (ELPA will cover the